Street names in Barcelona: Catalan nationalist period

-At the end of World War I, in 1918, and due to the Francophile tendency of the consistory, several streets were named with names related to the war: the newly created Plaça de Ramon Berenguer el Gran was called Plaça de l'11 de Novmbre de 1918, date of the end of the war, although in 1922 it returned to its previous name; the Plaça d'Estanislau Figueras was dedicated to Marshal Joffre (currently Plaça de Vázquez de Mella); and the Passeig de Verdun was created, named after a battle of the Great War.
+At the end of World War I, in 1918, and due to the Francophile tendency of the consistory, several streets were named with names related to the war: the newly created Plaça de Ramon Berenguer el Gran was called Plaça de l'11 de Novembre de 1918, date of the end of the war, although in 1922 it returned to its previous name; the Plaça d'Estanislau Figueras was dedicated to Marshal Joffre (currently Plaça de Vázquez de Mella); and the Passeig de Verdun was created, named after a battle of the Great War.

 In 1920 the name of the Passeig del Cementiri was changed at the request of the merchants of the area, for whom it was not a very flattering name.
 It was renamed Icària Avenue, in memory of an Icarian community established in the area in the mid-nineteenth century.
 During the Civil War it was called Avenue of the Social Revolution, and during Franco's regime, Captain López Varela, to recover the name of Icària in 1978.

 The last municipal aggregation, that of Sarrià, in 1921, again entailed the change of several streets due to duplicities and other factors.
 On this occasion, in view of the antecedents, the last session of the Sarrià town council proposed the new names, anticipating the Barcelona consistory.
 They had to change 70 streets, although of those proposed by Sarrià only 14 were finally approved, since the effective change coincided with the beginning of the dictatorship of Primo de Rivera, who disallowed diverse names of Catalanist sign.

 In 1921 the Sanllehí square was also created, on the border between Gràcia and Horta-Guinardó, dedicated to Domènec Sanllehí, who was mayor of Barcelona in 1906.